stormid/storm-scaffold/README.md

 ##How to run this project

 ##JS
-The app uses es6 modules that are transpiled, then transformed using browserify into a minified single app.js that contains the core js used on every page.
+The app uses es6 modules that are transpiled, then transformed using browserify into a minified single app.js containing the core js used on every page.

-Component-specific JS files are loaded asynchronously as required.
-These files are found in src/js/async, and copied to build/assets/js/async/.
-UMD format modules are recommended for these scripts.
+Page or component-specific JS files should be loaded asynchronously as required.
+These files, which need to be browser-ready or UMD, should be placed in src/js/async.

 ##CSS
 SCSS, structured thus: